vaishnavisharma6/CMO/README.md

 # CMO
-Codes for the course Computational methods in optimization, 2024 Fall.
+Codes for the course Computational methods in optimization, offered in 2024 Fall at IISc.